 This helps us identify opportunities for improvement while still performing necessary builds.
 We believe in the value of design thinking principles, and our innovation partners benefit from the quick wins that come out of this practice.

-Building something small, challenging a hypothesis, learning from customer interaction, and building upon those results is exactly how we achieve customer delight through the entire design thinking process.
+Building something small, challenging a hypothesis, learning from user interaction, and building upon those results is exactly how we achieve user delight through the entire design thinking process.

 We instill a prototyping mindset – along with an entrepreneurial mindset – across the Revelry team in order to empower them to experiment often.